Opers and nonabelian Hodge: numerical studies: Families of connections and monodromy data

 In this section we only consider $N=2,3$.
 For $w \in \cB$, the pair $(E,\varphi_w)$ is a Higgs bundle with wild ramification at $\infty$ in the sense of \cite{wnh}.
 For such a bundle, we consider a hermitian metric $h$ that with respect to the splitting $E = \cO^N$ has the matrix form

 for a scalar function $u$ on $\C$.
 Fix a degree $d$ and restrict attention to $w \in \cB_d$ for the moment.
-Also assume that $\phi_k = 0$ for $k \neq N$ (as this is the only case we investigate numerically).
+Also assume that $\phi_k = 0$ for $k \neq N$ (as this holds in all examples of the Hitchin section that we investigate numerically).
 We say that $h$ is a \emph{harmonic metric} if it satisfies both the \emph{self-duality equation}

 and the \emph{compatibility condition}

 In more invariant terms, the self-duality equation \eqref{eq:self-duality} is equivalent to requiring $F_{D_h} + [ \varphi, \varphi^{\dagger_h} ] = 0$ where $D_h$ is the Chern connection of $h$ and $F_{D_h}$ is its curvature, and the compatibility condition says that the metric is compatible with a certain filtration at $\infty$ (see \cite{Fredrickson2017}).
 It is known in this case \cite{wnh,wild-harmonic,mochizuki2019good} that there exists a unique harmonic metric on $(E,\varphi_w)$ for $w \in \cB_d$, which we denote by $h_w$.
 We call the collection $\{ (E,\varphi_w,h_w) \st w \in \cB_d \}$ of Higgs bundles with harmonic metrics the \emph{polynomial Hitchin section of degree $d$}.